 5. Sauna Bathing May Boost Athletic Performance

 The University of Otago in New Zealand performed a study in which male distance runners partook in three weeks of post-training sauna bathing.
 They found that the participants' run time to exhaustion increased and it was likely due to an increase in blood and plasma volume that resulted from sauna bathing.

 6. Sauna Bathing May Offer Support for Certain Health Conditions

 When the body is subjected to heat, it helps blood vessels to widen and open up.
-This general effect has been observed as benefitting the indications of more than a few health problems, including chronic fatigue syndrome, congestive heart failure, and fibromyalgia.
+This general effect has been observed as benefitting the indications of more than a few health concerns, including chronic fatigue syndrome, congestive heart failure, and fibromyalgia.

 7. Sauna Bathing May Offer Nothing to Some Health Issues

 Sauna bathing is not beneficial for all ailments, however.
-In Finland, it was a long held belief that it was best to avoid the sauna after a surgery when sutures were still in place.
+In Finland, it was a long-held belief that it was best to avoid the sauna after a surgery when sutures were still in place.
 However, a 2003 Finnish study evaluated 79 patients who had fresh, surgical sutures and found that sauna use had no impact on wound healing.